Imperative computation in F# (I.) - Returning results from a function

 val it : string = "Tomas Petricek"

-The listing starts by implementing the readFirstName
+The listing starts by implementing the readFirstName function.
+If we look at

-its signature printed by the F# interactive, we can see that it returns string
+its signature printed by the F# interactive, we can see that it returns string,

 which is exactly what we wanted.
 The function contains an infinite loop written using

-loop, but because we can imperatively return from loops using
+while true do loop, but because we can imperatively return from loops using

-, it isn't actually an infinite loop.
+return, it isn't actually an infinite loop.
 The function starts by

 reading a name from the console and then uses the function we created earlier to test